Links on Android Authority may earn us a commission. Learn more.

 Pairing the Pixel Buds is effortless

 Anyone with an Android phone can get straight to using the new Google Pixel Buds by simply opening the case and enabling Bluetooth on the desired smartphone.
 A pop-up card will ask for permission to connect with the Pixel Buds, and you’re ready to rock.
-Part of the process includes setting up Google Assistant support, so you can access by saying, “Hey Google,” or by a tap-and-hold of the touch panel.
+Part of the process includes setting up Google Assistant support, so you can access it by saying, “Hey Google,” or by a tap-and-hold of the touch panel.

 Related: Best AirPods Pro alternatives